SrBedrock/PluginControl/README.md

 | `log-to-console`        | Sends a warning (`log-to-console` inside lang.yaml) in the console.                   |
 | `disallow-player-login` | Block player from enter the server with a message (`kick-message` inside config.yml). |
 | `shutdown-server`       | Shutdown the server with a warning (`disabling-server` inside lang.yml).              |

+### Kick Message

+Allows you to customize the message sent to the player when the `disallow-player-login` action is enabled.

+Can be customized using `&#<hex>` code or legacy color codes.

 ## Messages